top of page

 CONCLUSION

 Since being accidentally dropped into the middle of this debate/ mess on gender, unsurprisingly as we attract what we need to heal it has turned out to be very relevant for me and understanding my childhood trauma.
 From a young age I learnt that to be loved I had to reject my real feminine self alongside if I presented more masculine I avoided uncomfortable sexual feelings from men.
-I chose to cut my hair short, I chose clothes that were more boyish.
-I wonder and I dread what might have happened if this hurt little girl had been born 20 years later.

 Again and again, the more stories I listen to the more the evidence builds that the above theories are true, even if science is still very far from being able to explain the complexities of the human soul and how it functions.
 If you have genuine evidence to the contrary please do let me know.